makhidkarun/crewgen/README.md

 ## Note that updates to the code have broken the web version.
 CLI still works.

+## Basic usage

+Copy the teamgen.zip file into a new directory, and unzip it.
+Read the README.txt file.

 ## Building the teamgen binary

 ```